khkhiu/khkhiu.github.io/_posts/2021-09-05-Hackathon_IKEA-YDA-2021.md

 ---

 **Note** No prototype was actually built as I did not advance to that stage of the competition.
-Furthermore {: .notice--warning}
+{: .notice--warning}

 ***